 Although UNESCO adopted the UN Plan of Action on Safety of Journalists and the Issue of Impunity in April 2012, data show that unless governments are willing to follow up on the resolution, reporters on the ground increasingly find themselves in harm’s way.
 Journalists are protected under the International Humanitarian Law against direct attacks if they are war correspondents, journalists on dangerous professional missions in armed conflict zones and/or journalists embedded with military units.
-A press card issued from the government in which the journalist work is necessary to obtain this status.
+A press card issued from the government in the country which the journalist is working in is necessary to obtain this status.
 Freelance journalists can also enjoy general protections applicable to the civilian population in the combat zone.
 Freedom of expression and press are guaranteed by international and regional treaties, such as Article 19 of the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights or Article 9 of the African Charter.

-The UN Human Rights Council Resolution A/HRC/21/12 on the Safety of Journalists was adopted by consensus on 27 September 2012.
+- UN Plan of Action on the Safety of Journalists and the Issue of Impunity (2012): The UN Human Rights Council Resolution A/HRC/21/12 on the Safety of Journalists was adopted by consensus on 27 September 2012.
 The Council condemned all attacks and violence against journalists in the strongest terms and expressed its concern that there was a growing threat to the safety of journalists posed by non-state actors.

-The resolution recalls the immediate and unconditional release of journalists, media professionals and associated personnel who have been kidnapped or taken hostage in situations of armed conflict.
+- UN Security Council Resolution 2222, on the protection of journalists, media professionals and associated personnel in armed conflicts (2015): The resolution recalls the immediate and unconditional release of journalists, media professionals and associated personnel who have been kidnapped or taken hostage in situations of armed conflict.

-According to the Geneva Conventions and Additional Protocol, media professionals are classified as civilians under the International Humanitarian Law.
+- International Humanitarian Law, Geneva Conventions (1949) and Additional Protocol I to the Geneva Conventions (1977): According to the Geneva Conventions and Additional Protocol, media professionals are classified as civilians under the International Humanitarian Law.
 They are entitled to protection as such in all situations of armed conflict as long as they do not take a direct part in hostilities.
 More information about IHL.

 However, many experts and media-protecting NGOs – e.g. Committee to Protect Journalists, International Federation of Journalists, Reporters Without Borders, International Press Institute, etc. urge for more binding protocols to protect journalists.
 Unfortunately, no agreement has been reached so far.